 7 Best Lightweight Hiking Shoes in 2024

-The best middle ground of trail running shoes and hiking shoes is lightweight hiking shoes.
-What’s not to love: they are light + offer rigid soles usually.
-In this guide, we explained which lightweight hiking shoes are the best and which features to look for when buying lightweight hiking shoes.
+The best middle ground between trail running shoes and hiking shoes is lightweight hiking shoes.
+What’s not to love?
+They are light and usually offer rigid soles.
+In this guide, we explain which lightweight hiking shoes are the best and which features to look for when buying them.

 After testing these shoes in our lab and on the trails, we have selected the best and brightest in different categories.
 Apart from being light, some shoes also boast excellent waterproofing for rainy days, some offer springy cushioning for speedy hikes, and some can drain water very quickly to let you walk through rivers and streams.